-Social participation skills enable students to develop effective relationships with others, to work in cooperative ways toward common goals and to collaborate with others for the well-being Students will develop of their communities. interpersonal skills that focus on cooperation, conflict resolution. consensus collaborative decision making, the importance of responsibility and the acceptance of differences.
+Social participation skills enable students to develop effective relationships with others, to work in cooperative ways toward common goals and to collaborate with others for the well-being of their communities.
+Students will develop interpersonal skills that focus on cooperation, conflict resolution, consensus building, collaborative decision making, the importance of responsibility and the acceptance of differences.
 Development of these skills will enhance active participation in their communities.
 Activities in this regard could include social action and community projects, e.g., church groups, Amnesty International, Médecins sans frontières (Doctors Without Borders).